Ronan-EruiniBennett/GymLogbookAnalytics/README.md

 - Convert processed CSV data into Parquet for more efficient querying
 - Automate deployment and updates with CI/CD using GitHub actions

-## Key Learnings
+## Challenges and Learnings

-* Importance of clean, structured data in schema-on-read systems like Athena
+- Debugged ingestion issues caused by multiline CSV fields breaking schema-on-read parsing in Athena
-* Identifying and resolving issues caused by incorrect file formats (.numbers vs CSV) in S3
+- Identified problems caused by incorrect file formats (.numbers vs CSV) in S3
+- Integrated Cognito authentication with API Gateway and frontend JavaScript
-* Practical experience designing and debugging a full AWS data pipeline
+- Designed and implemented an end-to-end serverless data pipeline
-* Understanding how different AWS services integrate in a real-world workflow
+- Structured SQL queries to extract meaningful insights from workout data
+- Developed an understanding of how data formatting impacts downstream analytics systems